 Founded Sundog Media Nov 1996 – Joe and I met at University of Idaho and dreamed one day we’d own a business where I was the accounting right hand gal and he was the artist dreamer/director.
 In 1996, we moved to Alaska and Joe started our graphic design business in Anchorage.
 By day, I worked in my degreed profession as a full time auditor for Mikunda, Cottrell and Co.
 CPAs.
-By night, when I was in town and not auditing in a remote Alaskan village, I was working beside him, supporting his talents with mine and learning the basics in design, typesetting, and whatever else was necessary to build the business.
-In 1998, we added website design, development and hosting to the business and I began working full time with Joe wherever needed.
-My role as a Sundog has varied greatly over the years.
-And in 2008, Sundog Media purchased another Alaskan web company, Web Weavers of Fairbanks, AK almost doubling our team.
+By night, when I was not out of town auditing some business in a remote Alaskan village, I was working beside Joe, supporting his talents with mine.
+I learned the basics in design, typesetting, and whatever else was necessary to build the business.
+In 1998, we added website design, development, domain management and hosting to our services and I started working full time at Sundog.
+Filling in wherever needed my role has varied greatly over the years.
+Next, in 2008, we purchased another Alaskan web company, Web Weavers of Fairbanks, AK almost doubling our team.
 Now I concentrate on mostly accounting with a little of this or that when our team needs someone to step in and assist.
-I feel blessed that we have had the opportunity to put together a talented, technical, detail oriented team to provide such advanced services to our clients.
-I’m also happy I don’t have to keep up with all the technology myself.
+I feel blessed we’ve had the opportunity to put together a talented, technical, detail oriented team and can provide such specialized service to our clients.
+I’m also happy I don’t have to keep up with all the technology myself!

 What is Your Alaska Story?